7 Ways to Differentiate Your Dental Practice From the Competition

 And it's your job to let current patients and prospective clients know what you have to offer.
 This could mean paying for print, radio, TV, and web marketing for dentists.

 But before you get ahead of yourself, you first need to figure out what makes you better than your competitors, and you should make any needed changes to improve and offer added value, as well.
-Here are a few great strategies that could help you set your business apart.
+Here are a few strategies that could help you set your practice apart from the competition.

 1. Focus on Customer Service

-Building trust and personalizing the doctor-patient relationship is an essential aspect of convincing patients to become loyal customers, agree to recommended treatments, and act as your brand ambassador.
+Building trust and personalizing the doctor-patient relationship is an essential part of creating loyal patients who value your opinion, and trust that you are 'doing them right'.
+These patients are the ones that will be much likelier to agree to recommended treatments, and act as your brand ambassador.

 2. Get Organized